TrungNguyen1909/writeups/35c3/pillow/README.md

 Otherwise, MIG will responsible for freeing all of it.

-By `mach_port_deallocate`, the listener port will be double-freed (by the function and MIG) and the uref will be decreased.
+By `mach_port_deallocate`, the listener port will be double-freed (by the function and MIG) and the uref(userspace-reference count) will be decreased.

 When the uref reaches zero, it means that all connection to that port is deallocated, the port will be freed and be reused later